AnnaL001/wildlife-sighting-tracker/README.md

 - Postgresql

 ## Known bugs
-The form selects do not automotically set the selected value as the current value during updating data.
+The form selects do not automatically set the selected value as the current value in the database, when updating data.

 ## Support and contact details